Alii-afzal/PodcastRSSFeed/README.md

 #### ElasticSearch:
 + We store all update events and errors in an Elasticsearch database for monitoring and analysis.
 #### Logging and Event Tracking:
++ We store every API request and response in one log.
++ We store Celery task actions and status changes in a dedicated log.
 ## Built With
 + DJANGO
 + DJANGO REST FRAMEWORK